-- 1.1 Orient Advanced Materials FZE, Hamriyah Free Zone, Sharjah, United Arab Emirates (the "Company") was incorporated on December 5, 2022 as a Free Zone Establishment and operates in the United Arab Emirates under a commercial license issued by the Hamriyah Free Zone Authority of the Government of Sharjah. - 1.2 The principal activity of the Company consists of general trading. - 1.3 The registered office of the Company is located at P2-ELOB Office No. E-43G-01, Hamriyah Free Zone, Sharjah, United Arab Emirates - 1.4 The management and control are vested with the shareholders. - 1.5 These financial statements incorporate the operating results of the commercial license no. 24543.
+- 1.2 packaging materials. - 1.3 The registered office of the Company is located at P2-ELOB Office No. E-43G-01, Hamriyah Free Zone, Sharjah, United Arab Emirates - 1.4 The management and control are vested with the shareholders. - 1.5 These financial statements incorporate the operating results of the commercial license no. 24543.